bradleyoesch/Bong/README.md

-Bong
+Gong
 ======

-A game based on a kind of popular game that came before I was alive.
+A game based on a kind of popular game that came before I existed.
 They have some similarities.

 This is my introduction to C, learning how all this stuff works together.
 A WIP.